Maryland General Hospital Inc DBA University of MD Medical Center Midtown CAM

 Maryland General Hospital Inc DBA University of MD Medical Center Midtown CAM - Baltimore, MD

-Maryland General Hospital Inc Dba University Of Md Medical Center Midtown Cam is a substance and mental health rehab center located at 821 North Eutaw Street in the 21201 zip code in Baltimore, MD.
+Maryland General Hospital Inc Dba University Of Md Medical Center Midtown Cam is a dual diagnosis treatment facility located at 821 North Eutaw Street in the 21201 zip code in Baltimore, MD.
 It is operated by the local government.
-Maryland General Hospital Inc Dba University Of Md Medical Center Midtown Cam provides buprenorphine detoxification, naltrexone administration and suboxone prescription.
-Some of the treatment approaches used by Maryland General Hospital Inc Dba University Of Md Medical Center Midtown Cam include brief intervention services, relapse prevention and 12 step rehabilitation.
-Maryland General Hospital Inc Dba University Of Md Medical Center Midtown Cam also specializes in detox services and offers inpatient alcohol detoxification, inpatient opioid detoxification and residential benzodiazepines detox.
-Maryland General Hospital Inc Dba University Of Md Medical Center Midtown Cam provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient services and outpatient detox.
-It also provides inpatient detox services and residential substance use treatment.
+Maryland General Hospital Inc Dba University Of Md Medical Center Midtown Cam provides administers naltrexone, suboxone prescription and buprenorphine detoxification.
+Some of the treatment approaches used by Maryland General Hospital Inc Dba University Of Md Medical Center Midtown Cam include motivational incentives, relapse prevention treatment and substance use counseling approach.
+Maryland General Hospital Inc Dba University Of Md Medical Center Midtown Cam also specializes in detox services and offers inpatient alcohol detoxification, residential benzodiazepines detoxification and inpatient opioid detoxification.
+Maryland General Hospital Inc Dba University Of Md Medical Center Midtown Cam provides outpatient services, IOT and outpatient detox services.
+It also provides residential substance use treatment and inpatient detox services.

 Address: 821 North Eutaw Street, Baltimore, MD 21201